vayulurubhargavi/devTinder-webapp/README.md

 ---feedpage-get the feed api result and add it to the Slice and --build the user card on feed page
 --profile page
+--show toastt message on saving the profile
+--see all my connections